benwehrbein/CIVE202-Project-4-State-Risk-Analysis-/README.md

 # CIVE202-Project-4-State-Risk-Analysis-
-This Project contained risk analysis for two states, Wyoming and Illinois, where different sets of Bias were watched Risk is a pretty strighforward defination, where it is calculated by multiplying probability and impact.
+This Project contained risk analysis for two states, Wyoming and Illinois, where different sets of Bias were watched.
+Risk is a pretty strighforward defination, where it is calculated by multiplying probability and impact.
 This project had us look at our own defination of risk and make a variety of comparions.
 The following information can be found in each of the following documents:
 1. Scope of work - Tasks that were to be completed and plan for the future
 2. Gnatt Chart - Organized Schedule of each person's commitment